blueprint-platform/codegen-blueprint/docs/architecture/architecture-governance-and-ai-protocol.md

 # Architecture Governance & AI Collaboration Protocol — 1.0.0 GA

-> **Executable Architecture requires explicit decisions, not accidental code.**
+> **Executable Architecture requires explicit decisions and observable guardrails — not accidental code.**

-This document defines how architectural decisions are made, enforced, and protected in the Codegen Blueprint project — including **how AI is allowed to participate**.
+This document defines how architectural decisions are made, **evaluated**, and protected in the Codegen Blueprint project — including **how AI is allowed to participate**.

 ---